The Burden of Family

 Having a healthy family requires time and energy to be invested in both your spouse as well as the children you’ve created.
 It’s true that often times their development and needs come before your desires.

-I’ve found a way to build a personal brand, start a private community, and work full time online with a wife and two children; you can do the same.
+I’ve found a way to build a personal brand, start a private community, and grow my side hustle into my full time job all while leading a wife and two children; you can do the same.

 Does having a family hold you back?

 Nick Kelly (Victor Pride) released a Podcast in which he answers the question, “Will you ever get married or have kids?“